-ASX Stock Delivering the World’s First “Zero Carbon” Lithium Project
+Vulcan Energy ASX Delivering the World’s First “Zero Carbon” Lithium Project

-The perceived environmental benefits of driving electric vehicles are well broadcast, but there’s a dirty little secret that Electric Vehicle (EV) makers gloss over when promoting the absence of carbon emissions in their EVs.
+The perceived environmental benefits of driving electric vehicles are well broadcast, but there’s a dirty little secret that Electric Vehicle (EV) makers gloss over when promoting their vehicles.

 It’s something lithium producers the world over skirt around too, and it may come as a surprise to you.